Mumbai crime: Thieves try to sell laptop on website, nabbed by GRP

-Trap was laid after the victim found his laptop being sold on OLX; the gang of four confessed to having committed 20 similar thefts
+Trap was laid after the victim, whose laptop was stloen on a Badlapur-bound train found it on sale on OLX; the gang of four confessed to having committed 20 similar thefts

 No matter how smart criminals are, they always end up making a mistake that lands them in the police net.
 Officials from Kurla Government Railway Police (GRP) arrested a gang of four thieves for stealing a laptop from a Badlapur-bound train and trying to sell it via OLX.

 (Clockwise from top left) Imran Sheikh, Parvez Sayyad, Riyaz Kashmiri and Abdul Patni

 Posing as buyers, the cops asked the thieves to come to Sandhurst Road station on the night of May 30 to hand over the gadget and nabbed them from there.
 The arrested thieves were identified as Dongri residents Riyaz Dawood Kashmiri (44) and Imran Abbas Shaikh (38) and Mumbra residents Parvez Mohammad Basir Sayyad (36) and Abdul Raheem Patni (43).